lowwalker/bare-vagrant-targets/README.md

   }
 ```

 This gives us two immediately usable ansible features, host vars by individual hosts and groups to target.
 You can now target all the hosts with the 'consul' group, if you target 'consul-agents' you'll only have target-02 and target-03.

 Vagrant will automatically build up the hosts file, so your playbooks or ansible commands can immediately use these as the ansible.cfg in this repo will point at the vagrant created inventory.

 ###### Leveraging group_vars

 An example group_vars directory and file are placed next to the vagrant generated inventory.
 Simple create a file in the '.vagrant/provisioners/ansible/inventory/group_vars/' directory and ansible will consume it when running playbooks.

+##### TODO
+- prompt for base box
+- prompt for network type